 Ideally, the same synagogue security guard comes to the shul regularly.
 He’ll get to know the shul members, recognize faces, and be able to spot someone who’s out of place.

 He’ll also build relationships with shul goers so they’ll come to him immediately with concerns.
-“You need people to be your eyes and ears,” says Officer Jason Gagnon, a police investigator, and shul security coordinator.
+“You need people to be your eyes and ears,” says Officer Jason Gagnon, DeKalb County Police Detective, and shul security coordinator.

 Hiring a Shul Security Guard